 Alo Moves Review: Is It Worth It?

-At the time of writing, an Alo Moves subscription gives you access to more than 2,500 video classes in about a dozen yoga disciplines.
+An Alo Moves subscription gives you access to more than 2,500 video classes in about a dozen yoga disciplines.
 Each class is ranked by skill level and intensity so that you can choose the routines that match your preferences at the moment.

 There’s no shortage of home fitness content available today, so how does Alo Moves rank among the competition?
-We’ll look closer at the specifics so you can decide whether this service is a smart choice compared to the rest.
+We’ll look closer at the details so you can decide whether this service is a smart choice compared to the rest.

+From these responses, you’ll get a list of recommended classes and courses.
 You can search through the platform for your preferred style of yoga.
 The options include the following:

 Vinyasa: Fast-paced yoga where poses flow into each other, usually with a focus on breathing.